 - a.
-A description of the organization(s) providing services, including any tribal involvement and support. - b.
-A summary of program and staff expertise in addressing legal issues faced by Native and indigenous survivors of domestic violence in and collaborating with the survivor community. - c.
+A description of the organization(s) providing services, including any specialized units involved. - b.
+A summary of program and staff expertise in addressing legal issues faced by survivors of domestic violence and collaborating with the survivor community. - c.
 Provide a description of any additional services your organization offers that support a holistic approach to addressing survivors' diverse needs.
 If your organization is co-located with or affiliated with others that provide similar services, please include this information. - d.
 If applicable, a description of any collaborative partners and their roles in achieving the proposal's objectives.